dhelmrich/Synavis/CODE_OF_CONDUCT.md

 ## Relevance

-Contributions, both in terms of issues and discussions, are required to relay in some manner to the Synavis framework, synthetic data production, or related issues in visualization or machine learning.
-Content moderation is aligned with this principle.
+Contributions, whether in the form of issues or discussions, must relate to the Synavis framework, synthetic data production, or related topics in visualization and machine learning.
+Content moderation is guided by this principle.

 ## Ethical Science